DefiLlama/yield-ml/README.md

 hence i chose the following process instead:

 - building a lambda layer with all required dependencies using the `createlayer.sh` script
-- uploading the created zip file to s3
+- uploading the created zip file to s3 (`aws s3 cp layer.zip bucket`)
 - creating a layer manually via aws console
 - adding that layer to the handler function inside serverless.yml
 - and only then calling `sls deploy`